google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-supercharged-remote-debugging.markdown

 ![cls toggles in Style Panel](/web/updates/images/2016/02/devtools-digest/cls-toggles.png)

 It’s now easier than ever to quickly toggle a class on an element to preview how it would look like with or without the associated styles.
-And we’ve also added a input to quickly add new classes so you don’t have to edit the attribute.
+And we’ve also added an input to quickly add new classes so you don’t have to edit the attribute.
 Click on the new **.cls** button in the Style panel to try it out.

 ## DevTools Tonight